-Back in third grade, around 1987, a teacher taught us two songs—Joy to the World and a funky little tune called Shoeflies.
-It was catchy, quirky, and unlike any other kids’ song I’d heard.
+Back in third or fourth grade, around 1988–90, a teacher taught us two songs: Joy to the World and a funky tune called Shoeflies.
 It stuck with me.

-Over the years, most of the lyrics faded, but fragments stayed in my head: “Shoeflies faster than me, I gotta run, run, run...”
-I started searching for it in the late ’90s when I first got internet access, but found nothing.
-Eventually, I started to wonder if I’d imagined the whole thing.
+I forgot most of the lyrics except “Shoeflies faster than me, I gotta run, run, run…” I searched for it starting in the late ’90s but found nothing and began to think I’d imagined it.

 Bob, at 7 minutes and 28 seconds solving the whole mystery.

 After finding the episode, I felt like I had to say thank you.
-I tracked down an email address and reached out to Bob Sakayama directly, not really expecting a response.
-But to my surprise, he wrote back.
+I tracked down an email for Bob Sakayama and sent a note, not really expecting a reply.
+To my surprise, he wrote back.

-He was kind and generous, and he told me Shoeflies was one of the first songs he sold to Silver Burdett.
-Unfortunately, his own copies of the song had been lost during a studio renovation years ago.
-He confirmed that the Vegetable Soup video was the only version he knew to still exist.
+He was kind and generous, telling me Shoeflies was one of the first songs he sold to Silver Burdett.
+Sadly, his own copies had been lost in a studio renovation years ago, and the Vegetable Soup clip was the only version he knew still existed.

-Bob also shared some of the other songs he’d written for his children, and gave me links to his music projects over the years, including work on the Growler series.
-It was such a full-circle moment—getting to connect with the person behind the song that had lived rent-free in my head since childhood.
+Bob also shared other songs he’d written for his children and sent links to his music projects over the years, including work on the the Growler series.

-One of the problems I’ve found is that they’ve misprinted the lyrics in multiple education materials watching Bob sing the song I hear it is - — - - I gotta run run run or I won’t SEE IT - and when the man says “fit my foot” but the book says “I won’t sit” and “dig my foot” which makes no sense.
-So I’ve gone with what bob is singing and when I see as the actual lyrics, though some people may have been taught the wrong lyrics.
+One of the problems I’ve found is that they’ve misprinted the lyrics in multiple education materials watching Bob sing the song I hear it is I gotta run run run or I won’t SEE IT and when the man says “fit my foot” but the book says “I won’t sit” and “dig my foot” which makes no sense.
+So I’ve gone with what Bob is singing and what I see as the actual lyrics, though some people may have been taught the wrong lyrics.

 Shoeflies